guildai/guild.ai/pages/docs/guides/create-object-detector.md

 `$PROJECT` and that you have activated the project environment by running ``source guild-env`` from that directory.

-Next, we run the `evaluate` operation, which evaluates the latest checkpoint saved by the `transfer-learn` operation (run `1` above) using the validation data from the latest `prepare` operation (run `2` above).
+Next, run the `evaluate` operation, which evaluates the latest checkpoint saved by the `transfer-learn` operation (run `1` above) using the validation data from the latest `prepare` operation (run `2` above).